MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-phase-1.md

 ### Make sure your existing solution is up to date

 Keep your existing endpoint protection solution up to date, and make sure that your organization's devices have the latest security updates.

-Need help?
-See your solution provider's documentation.
+Make sure to review your solution provider's documentation for updates.

 ### Make sure your organization's devices are up to date